AlexisZamara/HardModeRevamp/README.md

 #### Gameplay Changes
 - creeper explosions always cause blocks placed by a player to drop when destroyed
+  - the dropped items may still be destroyed by a different creeper explosion
 - night can no longer be skipped
-- respawning at a bed now spawns the player on the surface within a 128-block radius
+- respawning at a bed now spawns the player on the surface within a 128-block radius around the bed's location

 #### Hostile Mob Changes
+- all hostile mobs:
+  - health values now randomized ([0.85 to 1.2] * base health value)
+- creepers:
-- creepers now destroy a shield if the player blocks the explosion
+  - explosion now always destroys a player's shield if blocking
-- creeper explosion radius increased by 1
+  - explosion radius increased by 1
 - endermen can no longer pick up blocks
 - phantoms removed from the game
 - spiders: